Omnichannel Ecommerce Platform: Detailed Overview

 3. Cloud Computing

-It utilizes the internet to share resources such as storage, databases, processing power, and networking, all of which require no physical data centers and servers to host the services.
-This mode of obtaining services has immense benefits to offer in terms of flexibility, scalability, cost-efficiency, and faster deployment of services.
+Cloud computing uses the internet to share resources like storage, databases, processing power, and networking, eliminating the need for physical data centers and servers.
+This approach offers flexibility, scalability, cost-efficiency, and faster development services.

 Industry-leading cloud vendors